john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ```

-### A setter will allow you to define a property from outside the object
+### A setter will allow you to define a property from outside the object.
 ------
 **A setter allows you to set the value of the private member from OUTSIDE the object.** To do this, you simply need to add another key/value pair, this time with the key ```set``` and pass the parameter "value" to the function.
 Then, inside the function you
 ```JavaScript